codinguser/gnucash-android/.github/CONTRIBUTING.md

 * Try to make clean commits that are easily readable (including descriptive commit messages!)
 * Test before you push make sure all test pass on your machine.
   * Unit tests can be run with `gradle test`
-  * UI tests can be run with `gradle cDDAT`
+  * UI tests can be run with `gradle spoonDD`.
+This will run the tests on all connected devices/emulators.
-* Make small pull requests that are easy to review but make sure they do add value by themselves.
+* Make small pull requests that are easy to review but which also add value.

 ## Coding style
 * Do write comments.
 You don't have to comment every line, but if you come up with something thats a bit complex/weird, just leave a comment.
 Bear in mind that you will probably leave the project at some point and that other people will read your code.
 Undocumented huge amounts of code are nearly worthless!